FarronF/limerick-council-meetings/meetings/2023/10/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st September 2023.md

 It was noted that the Councils’ contract for a Property Service Valuer is due to expire

+and that a tender for a new Valuer would be advertised during the month of October.
+---
-and that a tender for a new Valuer would be advertised during the month of October.--- It was stressed that the disposal method used for the sale of Council property should be
+It was stressed that the disposal method used for the sale of Council property should be

 open, transparent and likely to achieve a fair market related price.